Gwinnett County specific answer

 - Pre-hearing conference for complex cases

-Processing times in Gwinnett County Usually range 30-70 days from filing to.
-Final hearing.
+Processing times in Gwinnett County typically range 30-70 days from filing to final hearing.
+The current filing fee is $212.00 (civil case filing).
+See the Georgia answer for state-wide context.

 Gwinnett County Requirements

 It bears repeating that, Gwinnett County follows specific local requirements in addition to state requirements under Ga.
-Code Ann. §§ 51-12-70 to 51-12-78.
+Code Ann. ยงยง 51-12-70 to 51-12-78.
 These local requirements ensure that all transfers comply with both state law and county-specific procedures designed to protect residents.

 Special Requirements in Gwinnett County: